Irv Kupcinet: Career

 In 1952, Kupcinet became a pioneer in the television talk show genre when he landed his own talk show.
 In 1957, he was one of the set of hosts who replaced Steve Allen on The Tonight Show, before Jack Paar was brought in to change the program's format.
 Kupcinet's own series ran from 1959 until 1986 and was, at one point, syndicated to over 70 stations throughout the United States.
+Originally titled At Random and broadcast live from midnight (or later) with no pre-determined ending time, in 1962 it was renamed Kup's Show.
 The series garnered 15 Emmy Awards along with a Peabody Award.

-In addition to writing his newspaper column and talk-show hosting duties, from 1953 to 1977 Kupcinet provided commentary for radio broadcasts of Chicago Bears football games with Jack Brickhouse and was affectionately mocked for the signature phrase, "Dat's right, Jack".
+In addition to writing his newspaper column and hosting a talk-show, from 1953 to 1976 Kupcinet provided commentary for radio broadcasts of Chicago Bears football games with Jack Brickhouse and was affectionately mocked for the signature phrase, "Dat's right, Jack".

 Film cameos

 Kupcinet made cameo appearances in two films directed by Otto Preminger – 1959's Anatomy of a Murder and the 1962 drama Advise and Consent.